ShashiKantSantosh/Docker/README.md

-A Sample application that demonstrates the following
-&nbsp; Basics of Dockerfile
-&nbsp; node.js application is used to assist the demonstration
+Repo that is used to demonstrate work related to docker